leah/django-elsewhere/README.markdown

 About:
 ------------

-Django-elsewhere allows users of a social website to provide and display information about their other online social networks.
+Django-elsewhere allows users of a website to provide and display information about their other online social networks.
 The project was created to let Pownce users show their friends what other online social networks they participate in.
 The hyperlinks to other profiles make use of the XFN rel="me" standard [http://www.gmpg.org/xfn/] (http://www.gmpg.org/xfn/), which enables auto-discovery of social network profiles which the user has chosen to consolidate into a single identity.
-Hopefully it's also parsable by Plaxo's Online Identity Consolidator [http://www.plaxo.com/info/opensocialgraph] (http://www.plaxo.com/info/opensocialgraph).

-In addition, Django-elsewhere provides a JSON response with the user's claimed URLs and friend/follower relationships (represented as user ids for graph edges in and edges out).
-An example can be found at /interface/elsewhere_info with params id=user_id or indent=username.

-I copied this format from LiveJournal, guessing that it will be copied by other websites as well.
-I'm open to changing this format and updating Django-elsewhere accordingly.
-This data can be used to connect friends across online social networks, building a free social graph.

 Dependencies:
 ------------